jboss-developer/jboss-eap-quickstarts/jax-rs-client/README.md

 When you are finished testing, restore the `pom.xml` file to the previous version if you want to test locally.

-### Destroy the OpenShift Application
+### Delete the OpenShift Application

-When you are finished with the application you can destroy it as follows:
+When you are finished with the application you can delete it from OpenShift as follows:

-        rhc app destroy -a helloworldrs
+        rhc app-delete -a helloworldrs

 _Note_: There is a limit to the number of applications you can deploy concurrently to OpenShift.
-If the `rhc app create` command returns an error indicating you have reached that limit, you must destroy an existing application before you continue.
+If the `rhc app create` command returns an error indicating you have reached that limit, you must delete an existing application before you continue.

 * To view the list of your OpenShift applications, type: `rhc domain show`
-* To destroy an existing application, type the following, substituting the application name you want to destroy: `rhc app destroy -a APPLICATION_NAME_TO_DESTROY`
+* To delete an application from OpenShift, type the following, substituting the application name you want to delete: `rhc app-delete -a APPLICATION_NAME_TO_DELETE`